Mental Health Equity is Our North Star

 Disclaimer

-Please acknowledge you have read and understood the following disclaimer: Nunchi Health is not a clinical healthcare provider and should not be used or characterized as a replacement for professional, licensed, indigenous, medical, in-person, psychiatric, and/or institutionalized mental healthcare, especially for people with high support needs.
-As a volunteer community-led organization, Nunchi Health and its representatives are NOT (1) providing mental health services or attempting to treat any mental health conditions at all, including but not limited to mental disabilities, issues, or disorders (i.e., it is not evaluating, diagnosing, treating, operating, ameliorating, modifying, adjusting, or prescribing for any human disease, pain, injury, deformity, or physical or mental condition); (2) licensed to provide mental health care; (3) responsible for participants’ mental health; nor (4) tied to Harvard Medical School, so participants will not receive medical care from its practitioners or students.
+Nunchi Health is not a clinical healthcare provider and should not be used or characterized as a replacement for professional, licensed, indigenous, medical, in-person, psychiatric, and/or institutionalized mental healthcare, especially for people with high support needs.
+As a volunteer community-led organization, Nunchi Health and its representatives are NOT (1) providing mental health services or attempting to treat any mental health conditions at all, including but not limited to mental disabilities, issues, or disorders (i.e., it is not evaluating, diagnosing, treating, operating, ameliorating, modifying, adjusting, or prescribing for any human disease, pain, injury, deformity, or physical or mental condition); (2) licensed to provide mental health care; nor (3) responsible for participants’ mental health.
 Instead, individuals WILL be provided with a supportive communal environment and a platform to discuss their mental health, which they take full responsibility for (as opposed to relying on facilitators).
 Nunchi Health cannot guarantee the confidentiality of participants’ names, email addresses, or the content they share in Nunchi-led discussions, though it is strictly protected whenever possible.